HackAtUCI/irvinehacks-site/README.md

 pnpm build
 ```

-To build an individual app or package, first navigate to the corresponding directory and run the build command.
+To build an individual app or package, first, navigate to the corresponding directory and run the build command.

 ### Develop